| Important note: Images and videos posted on this

 first three years alone, the population more than doubled, as 687,624 refugees mostly from postwar Europe and the Arab States,

+poured into the country.
+The mass immigration forced Israel into an economic crisis.
 Many of the Jews who came to Israel from Europe in 1948 were difficult welfare cases.
 Most Holocaust survivors came with

 nothing at all.
 The European Ashkenazim arrived in Israel with no possessions except some gold coins, some precious stones